Nutrition and Weight Gain Recommendations during a Multiple Pregnancy

 Talk to your healthcare provider to determine your weight gain goals

-Meet those weight gain goals by increasing your daily calories with nutrient and fiber rich foods.
-Add healthy snacks and mini meals to comfortably increase your calorie intake.
+Meet those weight gain goals by increasing your daily calories with nutrient rich whole foods such as fruits, vegetables, whole grains, and lean protein.
+Add snacks and mini meals to comfortably increase your calorie intake.

-Track your fluid intake throughout the day to ensure you’re getting enough
+Increase your fluid intake throughout the day to ensure you are adequately hydrated

-If you’re bored with plain old water, try enhancing your water with lemon, cucumber, or orange slices, or flavor it with fresh herbs such as mint or basil.
+If you’re bored with plain water, try flavoring your water with lemon, cucumber, or a splash of 100% fruit juice, or flavor it with fresh herbs such as mint or basil.

-In addition to taking your prenatal vitamin, increase food sources of crucial nutrients
+In addition to taking your prenatal vitamin, increase food sources of important nutrients

-- Calcium from dairy, tofu, dark leafy green vegetables, almonds and canned fish with bones
+Calcium from dairy, tofu, dark leafy green vegetables, almonds, and canned fish with bones.17